The race for talent: Now job offers can come within days - KESQ

 A job offer in a matter of days

-Houston-based Waste Management is looking to bring on 12,000 to 15,000 employees across the US this year, after hiring almost 15,000 workers in 2021.
+Houston-based WM (formerly Waste Management) is looking to bring on 12,000 to 15,000 employees across the US this year, after hiring almost 15,000 workers in 2021.
 But the tight labor market has made it a challenge.

 “The war for talent is real,” said Shweta Kurvey-Mishra, vice president of organizational and talent development.